tess-vu/south-africa-pharmacies/README.md

-access that persist nearly three decades after the end of apartheid, creating a universal healthcare system that theoretically enables all South Africans to receive quality healthcare services regardless of their socioeconomic status (need citation).
+access that persist nearly three decades after the end of apartheid, creating a universal healthcare system that theoretically enables all South Africans to receive quality healthcare services regardless of their socioeconomic status (Ramaphosa 2024).

 The passage of the NHI Act has prompted critical questions about implementation readiness, particularly regarding the spatial